Spectral Clustering with Likelihood Refinement for High-dimensional Latent Class Recovery: Numerical Experiments

 \subsection{Simulation Studies}

 We compare our proposed methods SOLA (\Cref{alg:SOLA}) and $\text{SOLA}+$ (\Cref{alg:SOLA} with multiple steps refinement), with spectral method \citep{zhang2022leave}, EM \citep{linzer2011polca}, and Tensor-CEM \citep{zeng2023tensor}.
+For the EM algorithm, we employ the popular \texttt{polca} package \citep{linzer2011polca} in R, and for Tensor-CEM, we use the original Matlab code \citep{zeng2023tensor} for tensor initialization combined with our R-based implementation of the CEM refinement.
 Our evaluation focuses on three aspects: (a) clustering accuracy, (b) stability, and (c) computational efficiency.
 Throughout the simulations, we generate the true latent label $\ebrac{s_i^\star}_{i=1}^N$ independently uniformly from $[K]$ and set $K=3$, $N=2J$.
 The parameters $\theta_{j,k}$ are independently sampled from Beta$(\beta_1,\beta_2)$.
 We generate $200$ independent replicates and report the average mis-clustering error and computation time, excluding any replicates in which the algorithm fails (Tensor-CEM and EM).
 Notably, our algorithm is numerically stable without any failures in all simulations.

+\begin{remark}[EM implementations: \texttt{polca} vs.\ \textsc{LatentGOLD}] Beyond \texttt{polca}, we also evaluated \textsc{LatentGOLD} \citep{vermunt2005latent}, which implements a robust EM routine with safeguards against numerical underflow. {\Cref{tab:Comparison-latentgold} reports a representative comparison across three regimes ($N=2J$, $N=J$, and $N=J/2$), showing that \textsc{LatentGOLD} is substantially more stable and accurate than \texttt{polca} in these settings.
+Our overall message remains unchanged: EM-type methods can be competitive in the classical regime with relatively large $N$ and smaller $J$, whereas SOLA/SOLA+ become increasingly advantageous as $J$ grows and the problem enters the high-dimensional regime (with $J$ comparable to or larger than $N$).
+While retaining \texttt{polca} for comparison purposes in our large-scale simulation studies, we emphasize that when analyzing data with a small-to-moderate $J$, it is recommended to use \textsc{LatentGOLD} for their better numerical stability and performance.} \end{remark}